 Force Science is the research and application of unbiased scientific principles and processes to determine the true nature of human behavior in high stress and deadly force encounters.
 Force Science's groundbreaking, reproducible studies address real problems encountered by law enforcement officers on the street and are meticulously documented.

 Dr. Lewinski is a behavioral scientist specializing in law enforcement related issues.
-He has a Ph.D. in police psychology and is a Professor Emeritus at Minnesota State University, Mankato, where he has taught for nearly three decades.
+He has a Ph.D. in psychology with a concentration in police psychology and is a Professor Emeritus at Minnesota State University, Mankato, where he has taught for nearly three decades.
 He is the founder and director of The Force Science Institute, which is also based in Mankato.
 The Institute brings together experts from a wide variety of academic and research disciplines to study officer behavior in force encounters.

 Dr. Lewinski is conducting the leading research on human behavior in force encounters.
 His current focus is on action/reaction parameters, perception, attention & memory and judgment.
 His research has been published in national law enforcement publications, websites and e-news lines.
 This research has been highlighted on 48 Hours Investigates and the BBC's Panorama.
 His most recent studies involved a technologically sophisticated investigation into the perceptual and psychological factors that impact an officer’s reaction time.

 Dr. Lewinski has trained in Goju Karate since 1967.
 He is a regional director and on the national board of examiners with Goju Kai, Karate Do, U.S.A.